9 Agentic AI in Finance Statistics: Must-Know Data in 2026

 According to Cornerstone Advisors’ 2025 What’s Going On in Bankingreport, 64% of credit unions and 53% of banks have deployed conversational AI tools, making it the most common AI use case across financial services.

 This includes chatbots, automated email responders, and internal support tools that use company data to assist both employees and customers.
-For regulated institutions, the key is not the interface, but the intelligence underneath.
+For regulated institutions, the key is not the interface but the intelligence beneath it.
 Conversational agents trained on internal knowledge bases are now core to onboarding, support, and compliance workflows.

 Data Quality Remains the Top Barrier